seanbaxter/circle/stdlib/README.md

 }
 ```

-The [`__visit`](../variant#visit) and `__visit_r` builtins take N template arguments, which indicate the _extent_ of each dimension.
+The [`__visit`](../variant#visit) builtin takes N template arguments, which indicate the _extent_ of each dimension.
 The first function parameter is the callable.
 The subsequence N function parameters indicate the runtime values for each dimension.
 The compiler generates the N-dimensional switch.

 The `__visit` builtin is also reflection-aware, allowing specialization over enums (where it visits all enumerators), and on specializations of `integer_sequence`, where it visits all template parameters.

 ## 5. Builtins for overload resolution.

-Variant inspired two extensions for accessing the compiler's overload resolution capabilities.
+My experience implementing `variant` inspired two extensions for exposing more of the compiler's overload resolution capabilities.

-`__preferred_copy_init` takes an argument type and a set of target types, and finds the target type with the best viable copy initialization given the argument type.
+[`__preferred_copy_init`](../variant#converting-constructor) takes an argument type and a set of target types, and finds the target type with the best viable copy initialization given the argument type.
 If there is no viable initialization, or there are ambiguous best viable conversions, the builtin yields -1.

 This makes for an easy implementation of the [variant converting constructor](http://eel.is/c++draft/variant#ctor-14).
 [**variant.hxx**](../variant/variant.hxx)